 When training a client on a vegan diet who wishes to reduce body fat, aim for a mix of cardio and weight training, and ensure the calorie deficit isn't too low.
 In some cases, it can be difficult to consume enough calories through a vegan diet, so try recommending higher calorie options such as avocado and bananas.

-When training a client who is aiming to increase muscle mass and improve strength; but it can be difficult to ensure enough protein is included when following a vegan diet.
+As a Personal Trainer, when training a client who is aiming to increase muscle mass and improve strength, it is important to take into consideration that it can be difficult to ensure enough protein is included when following a vegan diet.
 When carrying out weight training of any kind, protein is essential to progress, and to see results.